-While you can add categories one at a time as needed, it can also be a good idea to import a list of categories all at once.
-One advantage to importing a list of categories is that it gives you a chance to work out your organizational structure and preferred naming conventions in one fell swoop - or close to it.
-Use the spreadsheet as a tool to set up an organizing scheme that will best serve your business needs.
-To get you started, consider these:
+While you can add categories one at a time as needed, it is a good idea to import lists of categories because it gives you a chance to plan your organizational structure and develop your preferred naming conventions.

-- Categories that an office manager might choose to track office equipment include: desk, chair, file cabinet, lamp, computer, monitor, vehicle, etc.
+- Categories that an office manager might create include:

 Creating one category one at a time

-In the Create Category dialogue box enter the new Category Name and optional Category Description.
-As you type, any categories with similar spelling will appear below the text box to let you know that a category with that name is already available.
+In the Create Category dialog box enter the new Category Name and optional Category Description.
+As you type, a list of categories with similar spelling will appear below the text box to let you know if a category with that name was already created.

 Importing a list of categories

 Open the downloaded file, preferably in MS Excel.
-Note that the column headings match the fields in the Create Category dialogue box (and will include any custom fields).
+Note that the column headings match the fields in the Create Category dialog box.

-List one Category Name for each row, and do not skip any rows.
-Category descriptions are optional.
+List one Category Name for each row (required) and include a Category Descriptions if desired (optional).
+Do not skip any rows.

 Save the file with a descriptive name.

-Click on Choose File to navigate to the saved file and then click on Upload File.
+Click on Choose File to navigate to the file you just created, and once you have chosen the file and it is listed next to Choose File (instead of No file chosen), click on Upload File.